SteveDunn/Vogen/README.md

 ## What is the repository?

-This is a semi-opinionated library which generates [Value Objects](https://wiki.c2.com/?ValueObject) that wrap simple primitives such as `int`, `string`, `double` etc. e.g. instead of `int age` - we'd have `Age age`. `Age` might have validation that it couldn't be negative. e.g. instead of `string postcode` - we'd have `Postcode postcode`. `Postcode` might have validation.
+This is a semi-opinionated library which generates [Value Objects](https://wiki.c2.com/?ValueObject) that wrap simple primitives such as `int`, `string`, `double` etc. The main goal of this project is to have almost the same speed and memory performance as using primitives.

+Some examples:

+* instead of `int age` - we'd have `Age age`. `Age` might have validation that it couldn't be negative
+* instead of `string postcode` - we'd have `Postcode postcode`. `Postcode` might have validation on the format of the text

 The opinions are expressed as: